How the Air India plane came crashing to earth

 Seconds later: Mayday

-Data from FlightRadar 24 shows the plane leaving the airport – before, suddenly, the tracking stops.
+Data from FlightRadar 24 showed the plane leaving the airport – before, suddenly, the tracking stopped.

 The aircraft had reached an altitude of 625 feet (190 meters) when its signal was lost, the tracker said.